oracle/docker-images/OracleInternetDirectory/dockerfiles/12.2.1.4.0/README.md

 The following prerequisites are necessary to build OID images:

 * A working installation of Docker 18.03 or later
+* OID binaries
+* Building Oracle Java Image and Oracle Fusion MiddleWare Infrastructure Image may require specific downloads too
+* One needs to have `git` installled

 ## 3. How to Build the Oracle Java Image